12.3 Psychological and Behavioral Therapy

 Mental, emotional, and behavioral disorders in childhood can cause long-term problems.
-Early treatment of a child’s mental health or behavioral problems can reduce problems at home, in school, in forming friendships, and can promote healthy development into adulthood.[1]
-Treatments include psychological therapy, parent training in behavioral management, and behavioral interventions for the classroom.
+Early treatment of a child’s mental health or behavioral problems can reduce problems at home, in school, and in forming friendships.
+It can also promote healthy development into adulthood.[1]
+Treatment for mental health disorders, neurodevelopmental disorders, and behavioral disorders include psychological therapy, parent training in behavioral management, and behavioral interventions for the classroom.

 Psychological Therapies

-Depending on the type and severity of the mental health disorder, psychological therapy for children may be used in combination with prescribed medication.
+Depending on the type and severity of the mental health disorder and the developmental age of the child, psychological therapy for children may be used in combination with prescribed medication.
 Psychological therapy helps a child manage their symptoms so that they can function well at home, in school, and in their community.
 For example, cognitive-behavioral therapy (CBT) works well for children with disruptive behavior disorders, depression, and anxiety.

 Psychological therapy is conducted by trained mental health professionals for children and can be done individually or in groups.
 Psychological therapy with children can include talking, playing, or other activities to help the child express feelings and thoughts.
 Therapists may also observe parents and children together and make suggestions for different ways to respond to disruptive behaviors.[2]
 See Table 12.3 for a list of psychological therapies considered effective for common conditions in children and adolescents.[3]